asdcid/Comparison-of-neighbour-joining-software/README.md

 outputFile=$2
 # threads is how many threads you want to use in this run
 threads=$3
+# timelog is the log file of elapsed time and memory useage
+timelog=$4

 for method in BIONJ BIONJ-R BIONJ-V NJ NJ-R NJ-R-D NJ-V RapidNJ UNJ do